Sean-MW/ubc-course-availability/README.md

 # UBC Course Availability
-A Python alerts bot that scrapes the UBC website and sends text message alerts when desired courses are available.
+A Python bot that scrapes the UBC site for course availability and sends SMS alerts when spots in desired courses open up.

 ## Install / Setup